 Food and Drink

-Latvian cuisine and its culinary experience, is full of flavours born out of Germany and Russia among other countries.
+Latvian cuisine and its culinary experience are full of flavours born out of Germany and Russia among other countries.
 Beans, potatoes and peas are a staple part of the Latvian diet as are smoked foods.
 Springtime goes hand-in-hand with a traditional porridge made from pearl barley.
 Generations of Latvian's have boiled this with a pig's tail or ear.
 In summer, boiled broad beans are served with buttermilk or curdled milk.
 Lithuanian's enjoy vodka.
 Starka, one of its best, is dry and made from rye grain and aged in oak barrels.
 It is also a country of tea-drinkers.
-Its tea is made from many types of herbs, and is also taken as a medicinal remedy.
-Coffee, whether brewed round a dining-room table or in local coffee houses, is also very popular.
+Its tea is made from many types of herbs and is also taken as a medicinal remedy.
+Coffee, whether brewed around a dining-room table or in local coffee houses, is also very popular.